 Hot yoga + hypothyroidism or Hashimoto’s thyroiditis

 If you Google hypothyroidism and hot yoga, results pop up saying it has the power to boost thyroid function.
 Some studies on Bikram yoga have shown consistent practitioners benefit from reduced cortisol.
-Lowering chronically high cortisol levels can, in fact, help thyroid function.
+Lowering chronically high cortisol levels can help thyroid function.
 Here’s how:

 - High cortisol reduces thyroid stimulating hormone, or TSH.
 When TSH circulation is low, the thyroid gland thinks the body has plenty of thyroid hormone and produces less triiodothyronine (T3) and thyroxine (T4).